-I am delighted to welcome back Maggie Keen, VP of Strategic Initiatives at mycnajobs.com, as my guest today.
-In her previous article, she shared with us Beat The Clock To Win The Recruitment Battle shared some great tips.
-This week, she talks about the rising wages in home care.
+I am delighted to welcome back Maggie Keen, VP of Strategic Initiatives at mycnajobs.com, as a guest blogger.
+She brings a wealth of information about the rising wages in home care.
 This is clearly good news for employees who work hard and don’t always get the recognition they deserve.
 For agency owners, the rising wages put a squeeze on their tights margins.
 Her article answers this important question: How much should I pay my caregivers?

 It’s no secret that recruitment in home care is getting more difficult.
 With increased competition from other providers and demand for services outpacing the growth in frontline care workers, agencies everywhere are feeling the pains of a workforce shortage.
 With the release of the Home Care Pulse 2018 Home Care Benchmark Study, we can see that the number one threat to business growth remains finding enough Caregivers and CNAs.